Income Tax Calculator 2023 and 2024

 State Income Tax Rates

 Some states choose to impose their own income tax on their residents.
 Depending on the state and income, the tax rates can be as low as 0% and as high as 15%.
 Usually, these tax rates are progressive like the Federal income tax, but they can also be flat.
 The progressive income tax rate increases as the income increases while the flat income tax rate stays the same.
-You can find your State’s tax rate in the chart below.
+You can find your State’s tax rate in the map below.

-Top Individual Income Tax Rates by State 2022
+Top Individual Income Tax Rates by State 2024

 Map Type